Why Become a Peer?

 Maintaining Your Recovery

-You will be connected to a community of professionals who are also dedicated to maintaining their recovery.
+You will be connected to a community of professionals who are also dedicated to maintaining their personal recovery.
 These connections, along with ongoing professional development, will give you many opportunities to reflect on and strengthen your recovery.

 Strong Career Outlook